lnynhi02/coffee-sales-dp-docs/docs/index.md

 ### 1. Business Problem (Simulation)
 This project simulates transaction data from a coffee shop.
 The data used includes:

-- `transactions`: Raw transactions data generated for the coffee shop.
+- `transactions`: Raw transaction data generated to simulate real-world coffee shop sales.
 - `product`:The list of products that are currently being sold in the coffee shops.
-- `store`: The different branches or locations of the coffee shop
+- `store`: Represents various branches or locations of the coffee shop.
 - `payment_method`: The payment method used when ordering.

 ### 2. Data Source